Learnathon-By-Geeky-Solutions/snake-charmers/ambulace-finder-service/README.md

 ## Running the Application

-To run the FastAPI application, execute the following command:
+To run the FastAPI application using Docker, execute the following command:

 ```
-uvicorn app.main:app --reload
+docker compose -f docker-compose.dev.yml up --build -d
 ```

 Visit `http://127.0.0.1:8000/docs` to access the interactive API documentation.